Australia, just like America, desperately needs God. The forces of godless secularism are spreading rapidly across many countries.

-As dark as it may be, there is still hope for the U.S. and the UK.
+As dark as it may be, there is still hope for the U.S. and Australia.
 God can transform our nations, and Christians across the northeastern states of America saw Him move in the hearts of thousands of their neighbours recently during the Decision America Northeast Tour.

 In May, we proclaimed the Gospel across seven states in the Northeast, a region now considered one of the most spiritually dark places in the United States, and we’re in awe of how God worked.